DevSl20/TaskListic/README.md

-Task-master
+TaskListic
-This To-Do List project is a simple yet effective application designed to help users manage their tasks efficiently
+-This To-Do List project is a simple yet effective application designed to help users manage their tasks efficiently

-features
+Features
 -Add and delete tasks -Mark tasks as complete